-How Is LaCrosse Encephalitis Transmitted?
+LaCrosse Encephalitis

-encephalitis virus has a complex life cycle involving chipmunks and squirrels and a specific type of woodland mosquito (
+The LaCrosse encephalitis virus has a complex life cycle involving chipmunks and squirrels and a specific type of woodland mosquito (Aedes triseriatus).
+This mosquito breeds in tree holes and manmade containers, and it bites during the day.

 People are not an important part of the life cycle of the LaCrosse encephalitis virus.
 In rare cases, however, people who live in or visit an area where the virus lives can be infected by the bite of an infected mosquito.
-After infection, the LaCrosse encephalitis virus invades the central nervous system, including the spinal cord and brain.
+After infection, the virus invades the central nervous system, including the spinal cord and brain.

 LaCrosse encephalitis is usually a mild illness, with symptoms including: